psrenergy/IARA.jl/docs/src/heuristic_bids_vr.md

 - $q_r(\theta) = q_r^* - \sum_{\vartheta \in \Theta, \vartheta < \theta}{q_r(\vartheta)}$, which defines the quantity for the multiplier $\theta$.

-For each virtual reservoir $r$, this process generates two vectors: one for the price levels $\Mu_r$ and one for the quantities $Q_r$.
+For each virtual reservoir $r$, this process generates two vectors: one for the price levels $M_r$ and one for the quantities $Q_r$.
 The vectors are ordered in ascending order of price, which is important for constructing the heuristic bid later.
 The last segment of quantities is extended to reach the total stored energy, as it can be greater than the maximum turbinable energy.

 The variables, constraints, objective function, and parameters of the $P(\theta)$ problem are presented below.
 Additional symbols are defined in the [Market Clearing Problem](#market-clearing-problem) and [Centralized Operation Problem](#centralized-operation-problem) sections.